-- The KidWind Project is a hands-on learning experience and real-life application classroom activity with Wind Energy. - We learned about Energy Basics through the Trane curriculum and applied what we learned to the KidWind Challenge. - Our school district purchased Vernier KidWind Kits at the beginning of this year so that we could have an opportunity to test various blade designs. - We used a wireless Voltmeter to record and analyze the data collected.
-We tested different blade pitches, blade shapes, and number of blades used to figure out what was the best energy output. - We also rented the Wind Tunnel from the Kansas Energy Program in Manhattan, KS so that we could test out our designs in an actual wind tunnel that is used for competition. - We made a TON of changes to our designs including building our own bases, figuring out our own gear ratios, designing blades that work best in the tunnel, and figuring out our perfect pitch! - We don't just study science, we "do" science!!!
+- The KidWind Project is a hands-on learning experience and real-life application classroom activity with Wind Energy. - We learned about energy basics through the Trane curriculum and applied what we learned to the KidWind Challenge - We purchased Vernier KidWind Kits at the beginning of this year so that all the students could have an opportunity to test various blade designs. - We used a wireless Voltmeter to record and analyze the data collected.
+We tested different blade pitches, blade shapes, and number of blades used to figure out what was the best energy output. - We also rented the Wind Tunnel from the Kansas Energy Program in Manhattan, KS so that we could test our designs in the wind tunnel used for competition. - We made a TON of changes to our designs including building our own bases, figuring out our own gear ratios, designing blades that work best in the tunnel, and figuring out our perfect pitch! - ♦ We don't just study science, we "do" science!!!